warexify/MinLinux/BUILDING.md

-## WLinux Components
+## Pengwin Components

-- /create-targz-x64.sh - Builds the WLinux custom Linux distro in a WLinux or Debian environment.
+- /create-targz-x64.sh - Builds the Pengwin custom Linux distro in a Pengwin or Debian environment.
 - Launcher project - Builds the actual executable that is run when a user launches the app.
 - DistroLauncher-Appx project - Builds the distro package with all the assets and other dependencies.